rnd-forests/icommerce/README.md

 Authentication using API key is quite simple.
 When creating new microservice, we configure an API key for that microservice.
 Other microservices want to access that microservice need to obtain the API key first.
 After that, they can send that API key through `Authorization-ApiKey` custom header.

 Authentication using JWT is a bit more complicated.
 When using this kind of authentication mechanism, we assume that each microservice has an unique name.
 Let assume that microservice **A** wants to communicate with microservice **B**.
 We generate a JWT token from service **A** with the token audience claim set to the name of microservice **B**.
 On microservice **B** side, after receiving the JWT, it reads the audience claim and verifies that the audience value matched the service name.
-If so, the authentication process is consisdered succeeded.
+If so, the authentication process is considered succeeded.
 We use this kind of authentication between `order-processor` and `customer` microservices.
 The JWT token should be sent through `Authorization-Server` custom HTTP header.
+The JWT signing process we use this this project is symmetric as the signing secret is shared between microservices.
+We can use public key encryption to avoid sharing secret between services.

 Using JWT token allows us to send additional data between microservices not just a simple stateless API key.
 We can also set expiry time for the token to reduce the attack surface if that token is somehow leaked.